hanabi/hanabi.github.io/other-conventions/BGA.md

 ### A Note on the Conventions Themselves

 * On BGA, the "rules" or conventions by which people play are largely unwritten, and can change from game to game.
 But you'll almost certainly know what they are after having played a bunch of games.
 * In my group, the rules are [completely documented](https://github.com/Zamiell/hanabi-conventions).
-Yeah, don't bother reading this document now, but **you can use it as a quick reference** in case you ever need to look up something specific.
+Yeah, don't bother reading the full document now, but note that **you can use it as a quick reference** in case you ever need to look up something specific.
 * Why do this?
 Having a strongly defined set of rules cuts out most silly post-game arguments on how an ambiguous-looking clue should be interpreted.
 Instead, it encourages discussion on finding the most efficient moves and strategies within a shared framework, which is much more productive.

 ### 2 Saves - Added Always